What to do if you are worried about a child suffering from harm

 If a child is at immediate risk of harm, call the Police on 999.

-Professionals can contact MASH by telephone or email to make a referral to Children’s Social Care.
+Professionals can contact MASH by telephone or email to make a referral.
 This contact should be followed up with a written inter-agency form within 48 hours.
+For help completing this form please see the One Minute Guide.

 The MASH is multi agency and brings together services such as from social care, education, health, police and children centres.
 The MASH aims to work together to offer the right help at an early stage to families who need support.